sofiar/Analysis_zooplankton/README.md

    │   ├── ...
    ```
  2. Run all cells in `inference_examples.ipynb`.
- 3. View plots at the end of the notebook.
+ 3. Check plots at the end of the notebook.
 Each plot corresponds to the true class, while the subtitle above each image corresponds to the predicted class and the class probability.

 ## 🔁 Reproducible Inference Example (for New, Unabelled Image)